Down syndrome: History

 The English physician John Langdon Down first described Down syndrome in 1862, recognizing it as a distinct type of mental disability, and again in a more widely published report in 1866. Édouard Séguin described it as separate from cretinism in 1844.
 By the 20th century, Down syndrome had become the most recognizable form of mental disability.

-Due to his perception that children with Down syndrome shared facial similarities with those of Blumenbach's Mongoloid race, John Langdon Down used the term "mongoloid".
-He felt that the existence of Down syndrome confirmed that all peoples were genetically related.
+Due to his perception that children with Down syndrome shared facial similarities with those of Blumenbach's Mongoloid race, John Langdon Down used the term "Mongoloid".
+Down felt that the symptoms of Down syndrome in Europeans provided evidence that all peoples were genetically related:

+If these great racial divisions are fixed and definite, how comes it that disease is able to break down the barrier, and to simulate so closely the features of the members of another division.
+I cannot but think that the observations which I have recorded, are indications that the differences in the races are not specific but variable.
+These examples of the result of degeneracy among mankind, appear to me to furnish some arguments in favor of the unity of the human species.

 In the 1950s with discovery of the underlying cause as being related to chromosomes, concerns about the race-based nature of the name increased.

 In 1961, a group of nineteen scientists suggested that "mongolism" had "misleading connotations" and had become "an embarrassing term".
 The World Health Organization (WHO) dropped the term in 1965 after a request by the delegation from the Mongolian People's Republic.
 While this terminology continued to be used until the late twentieth century, it is now considered unacceptable and is no longer in common use.

 In antiquity, many infants with disabilities were either killed or abandoned.

 In June 2020, the earliest incidence of Down syndrome was found in genomic evidence from an infant that was buried before 3200 BC at Poulnabrone dolmen in Ireland.